McDonough School of Business

 --Media coverage: Bloomberg, The Economist, Fortune, Salon, Wall Street Journal, Washington Post.
 Our Forbes op-ed is here.

 "The Political Origins of Exchange Rate Valuations" (with Dennis P. Quinn).[slides]
-Paper presented at the 2016 Annual Meetings of the American Political Science Association and to be presented at the International Political Economy Society (IPES).
+Paper presented at the 2016 Annual Meetings of the American Political Science Association, and the International Political Economy Society (IPES).

 "Services Liberalization and MNC Activities." (with J. Bradford Jensen and Dennis P. Quinn). [slides]